fredloader/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The datasets for this course project are from the UCI Machine Learning Repository on the Human Activity Recognition Using Smartphones study: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 Where:

-X_test.txt is the Test dataset y_test.txt contains the Test labels (activity) subject_test.txt contains the subjects who performed the activity features.txt contains feature information
+X_test.txt is the Test dataset y_test.txt contains the Test labels (activity) subject_test.txt contains the subjects who performed the activity

+X_train.txt is the Training dataset y_train.txt contains the Training labels (activity) subject_train.txt contains the subjects who performed the activity

+features.txt contains feature information

 Data Set Information (from the UCI web site):